 Diversity, Equity, and Inclusion

-The Division of Engineering and Applied Science (EAS) at Caltech strives to maintain an environment in which all members of the community are welcomed and are supported.
+The Division of Engineering and Applied Science (EAS) at Caltech is committed to building and maintaining an environment in which all members of the community are welcomed and are supported.
 Through respect, inclusion, mentoring, collaboration, and kindness, we aim for each member of the Division to develop their potential and reach their goals unhindered by racism, sexism, and other forms of bias.